edublancas/scipy-2021/index.md

 ```

 <!-- #region -->
 Our pipeline doesn't have any structure yet, but we can easily add it.
-We want to get data first, then process the data, then fit a model.
+We want to:

+1. Get data
+2. Process it
+3. Fit a model

 Let's edit those files.

 #### Step 2: Open `playground/scripts/features-petal.py` as a notebook by right-clicking on it and then `Open With` -> `Notebook`: